hall-lab/svtools/habel_svtools_example.md

-#Example analysis using svtools
+#Example analysis using `svtools`
 This tutorial will help you begin to explore the use of `svtools` to analyze an SV vcf.
-It will help you to satisfy the computing environment requirements, gather the required genomic data, and try basic analysis using svtools.
+It will help you to satisfy the computing environment requirements, gather the required genomic data, and try basic analysis using `svtools`.
 This tutorial includes example commands that you can alter to refer to your sample names.
 ```
 :note A shell script that implements this tutorial for a small set of samples has also been included